microsoft/CanadianBuildingFootprints/README.md

 | Precision | 97.5% |
 | Recall | 74.5% |

-True positive ratio across the board is 7.5%.
+False positive ratio across the board is 7.5%.
 This is due to wast unpopulated areas and some noticed problems on agricultural fields that we'll try to fix in the next iteration.

 We track various metrics to measure the quality of the output:
 1. Intersection over Union – This is the standard metric measuring the overlap quality against the labels